Materials Research Program Advisory Committee (Mat-PAC)

 - 11 shifts at CRYRING standalone.

-Your proposals must be submitted by the 30th of June 2022.
+Your proposals must be submitted by the 30th of June 2022 - Submission is closed!

 A list of typically available beam parameters can be found here.

 We regret to inform you that currently, participants with Russian or Belarussian affiliation cannot be participants in experiment proposals at GSI/FAIR.

 Since 2021 we are using a new platform for proposal and user management: The General Access Tool to the Experimental facilities of GSI / FAIR (GATE).

 Registration to GATE under: https://gate.gsi.de.

 GATE Short Manual for Users: here

 Registration in GATE is possible independant of an open 'Call' at any time and registered users will be informed on new 'Calls'.
 So it is advisable for interested users to register any time.